wahrwolf/ba-thesis/chapters/500-results.md

 	\label{fig:train_bad}
 \end{figure}

-The graph in \ref{train-good_train} shows the same two metrics, which increase again ina logarithmic manner.
+The graph in \ref{fig:train_good} shows the same two metrics, which increase again ina logarithmic manner.
 The training accuracy reaches the 60 % mark after 10,000 trainings steps and gains another 20 % points over the remaining 25,000 training steps.
 After 15,000 steps, the curve begins to scatter in a growing sinus shape.